-The web publishing platform we built at Cox Media Group served tens of millions of pages per day and was a growing source of revenue for this successful media company.
+The web/mobile publishing platform we built at Cox Media Group served tens of millions of pages per day and was a growing source of revenue for this successful media company.

-I was one of the first remote engineers brought on to this project.
-I spent one week a year in Atlanta on-site with the team.
+I was one of the first remote engineers to join the team.
+I spent one week a year in Atlanta working on-site.

-“Medley” was a web/mobile publishing platform used by all of CMG’s newspaper, radio, and TV properties.
-The system served tens of millions of pages per day for about 100 sites.
+The Medley platform was used by all of CMG’s newspaper, radio, and TV properties – about 100 high-traffic, business-critical sites.

 I maintained our ad system’s integration with Google DFP, forking the upstream library for compatibility with the Python version we ran in production.

-I was selected to spend several full-time weeks in the CMG Software Innovations Lab (like Google “20% Time” or Apple “Blue Sky”) developing a versioning feature for the CMS.
+I was selected to spend several full-time weeks in the CMG Software Innovations Lab program developing a versioning feature for the CMS.

-I was active in hiring as our team quickly grew.
-I conducted many panel interviews and assessed code challenge submissions.
+As our team quickly grew, I was active in hiring.
+I conducted panel interviews and assessed code challenge submissions.
 I mentored and trained new developers.